marinesdm/marinedb/llm.md

    - Click on "Access Tokens"
    - Click on "Create new token" in the top right-hand corner
    - Choose "Read" for "Token type" at the top, give the token a name, save the token value
 5. In the terminal, run `hugginface-cli login`.
+6. Pass the access token created.

-You'll need to run this command every time you start a new terminal.
+You'll need to do steps 5 and 6 every time you start a new terminal.

 ### 2.3 Example

 Check that everything is set up correctly.

 The following code should now work:
 Replace  `PATH` by `PATH3` if you have followed the instructions in section 2.1, and by `meta-llama/Llama-3.2-3B-Instruct` if you followed the instructions in section 2.2.
 ```
 import torch